Skip to main content

 Figure \(\PageIndex{14}\): Corn and sugar cane production by country.
 Graphs from Our World in Data. https://ourworldindata.org/agricultural-production#

-That sugar cane production is so high compared to grain crops that provide nutrition (not just "sweet" calories) might come as a surprise, but it shouldn't, given our addiction to sweet foods.
+It might come as a surprise that sugar cane production is so high compared to grain crops that provide nutrition (not just "sweet" calories), but given our addiction to sweet foods, it shouldn't.

 Sugar cane is often harvested manually in developing countries.
 It is then cut, milled, and mixed with water to extract the soluble sucrose (table sugar).
-The sugar cane components during extraction are shown below in Figure \(\PageIndex{15}\).
+Figure \(\PageIndex{15}\) shows the sugar cane components during extraction.

 sugarcanecompo.svg